elementechemlyn/NEMS-Postman/readme.md

 * An OpenVPN profile configuration file.
 * A client key and certificate.
 * A MESH Mailbox ID
-* An OpenTest ASID (Accredited System Identifer) for your endpoint
+* An OpenTest ASID (Accredited System Identifier) for your endpoint
 * An OpenTest ODS Code for your endpoint
 * An OpenTest domain name for your endpoint
 * An OpenTest Party Key for your endpoint